Mamoru3/Cybersecurity-Portfolio/writeups/easy_labs/Bassam_CTF/Bassam_CTF.md

 ![gobuster last scan](Evidence/config_php_in_field.png)

 Upon opening, the file revealed a username and password, giving me a path to try in port 22 for the SSH service to establish a connection with the machine.
+This is a common misconfiguration where developers leave database credentials in publicly accessible files.

 ![gobuster last scan](Evidence/credentials.png)